-To be eligible to receive emergency funding, you must:
+To be eligible to receive emergency funding, a student must:

-- Be a currently enrolled student in a School of Education program.
+- Be currently enrolled in a School of Education program

 - International students must have applied for hardship assistance through OIS and have remaining need.